 What to Do

 If your child has any breathing problems after getting out of the water, get medical help.
-Although in most cases the symptoms will go away on their own, it's important to get him checked out.
+Although in most cases the symptoms will go away on their own, it's important to get them checked out.

 "The most likely course is that the symptoms are relatively mild and improve over time," says Mark Reiter, MD, past president of the American Academy of Emergency Medicine.

 Any problems that do develop are usually treatable if you get medical care right away.
-Your job is to keep a close eye on your child for the 24 hours after he has had any problems in the water.
+Your job is to keep a close eye on your child for the 24 hours after they have had any problems in the water.

-If your child has to stay in the hospital, he will probably get "supportive care.”
-This means that doctors will check his airways and monitor his oxygen level.
-If your child has severe trouble breathing, he may need to use a breathing tube for a while.
+If your child has to stay in the hospital, they will probably get "supportive care.”
+This means that doctors will check their airways and monitor their oxygen level.
+If your child has severe trouble breathing, they may need to use a breathing tube for a while.

 The most important thing you can do is help prevent drowning in the first place.

 - Always watch closely when your child is in or around water.

 - Only allow swimming in areas that have lifeguards.

 - Never let your child swim alone.

 Enroll yourself and your kids in water safety classes.
 There are even programs that introduce children 6 months to 3 years of age to the water.

 If you have a pool at your home, make sure it's completely fenced.

 Teenagers are more likely to have drowning incidents that are related to drugs and alcohol, so teach your kids about the risks, says Mike Gittelman, MD, co-director of the Comprehensive Children's Injury Center at Cincinnati Children's Hospital.

 Don’t let your guard down, even if the water isn't deep.
 Drowning can happen in any kind of water -- bathtubs, toilet bowls, ponds, or small plastic pools.